SMALLCAP World Fund®

 |Latest10 years||Latest5 years||Latest3 years||Latestyear|

 Investment results reflect the deduction of applicable fees and expenses and the reinvestment of all distributions.
-When applicable, investment results reflect fee waivers and/or expense reimbursements, without which results would have been lower.
+The investment adviser is currently waiving its management fee of 0.10% and reimbursing a portion of other expenses.
+Investment results shown reflect the waiver and/or any current reimbursements, without which the results would have been lower.
+After December 31, 2014, the adviser may modify or terminate the waiver, but only with fund board approval.
+The reimbursement will be in effect through at least December 31, 2014, unless modified or terminated by the fund’s board.
+The adviser may elect at its discretion to extend, modify or terminate the reimbursement at that time.
 See results without waivers and/or reimbursements.
 Read details about how waivers and/or reimbursements affect the results for each fund.Class R shares were first offered on May 15, 2002, and are sold without a sales charge.
 Class R-2 share returns prior to the date shares first sold are hypothetical.
 Hypothetical returns prior to the date of first sale were calculated by adjusting Class A share returns without a sales charge for the difference between the Class A share expense ratio and the estimated Class R-2 share expense ratio as of the date of first sale.
 See the dates of first sale and expense adjustments for Class R-2 shares.
 Please see the fund prospectus for more information about specific expenses.

 In applying any particular asset allocation model to your own individual situation, you should consider your other assets, income and investments.
 For example, in addition to your retirement plan investments, you should consider any investments (including those in an Individual Retirement Account) and savings accounts.